Table of contents

 Apartment / Unit Market Update

-National unit prices were higher for the fifth consecutive month over the June quarter, rising by 0.7% to $681,890 and remained 3.7% higher than the June quarter 2024 result.
+National unit prices were also higher again over the July quarter for the sixth consecutive month, rising by 0.4% to $684,720 to remain 4.4% higher than the July quarter 2024 result.

-Perth was again the top monthly performer with unit prices rising strongly over June by 2.0% followed by Canberra increasing 1.1%, Adelaide up 0.8%, Sydney and Brisbane each higher by 0.7% and Melbourne up 0.6%.
+Adelaide was the top monthly performer with unit prices rising strongly over July by 2.2% followed by Canberra increasing 1.9%, Perth up 1.4%, Melbourne increased 0.7%, Sydney up 0.2% with Brisbane steady.

 Comment

-2025 is set to continue to produce positive results for housing markets, particularly in the major capitals; fuelled by improved affordability and rising confidence generated by lower interest rates.
+2025 is set to continue to produce positive results for capital city housing markets, fuelled by improved affordability and rising confidence generated by lower interest rates.

-Prices growth in the recent boom-time markets of Brisbane, Adelaide and Perth however is likely to be lower than the heady results recorded through 2024.
+Prices growth in Brisbane, Adelaide and Perth is now set to again lead capital city outcomes however results are likely to be lower than the boom-time results recorded through 2024.

-Sydney is set to continue to report solid results with the Melbourne market now providing clear signs of a better year for prices growth for both houses and units.
+Sydney will to continue to report solid to strong results, with the Melbourne market now providing clear signs of a significantly better year for prices growth for both houses and units.

-Underlying drivers will continue to support housing market activity generally, with the possibility of further RBA rate cuts that will support housing market activity and continue to generate higher home prices.
+Underlying drivers will continue to support housing market activity generally, with the rising possibility of further near-term RBA rate cuts that will support current housing market activity and continue to generate higher home prices.

 Although high post-COVID migration levels have eased recently, numbers remain strong and continue to add to chronic housing undersupply supporting high rents and low vacancy rates generally in capital city rental markets.

-Following a period of easing over recent months, the latest data is reporting a general tightening of vacancy rates and rising tenant demand, with higher rents again likely to follow.
+Following a period of easing, the latest data is reporting a general tightening of vacancy rates and rising tenant demand, with higher rents again likely to follow.

 High rents and higher prices continue to provide clear incentives for first home buyers and investors chasing solid investment returns.